bigbug999/GlassMerge/docs/powerup-guide.md

 ### Base System
 - Power-ups can be equipped in slots at the bottom of the game screen
 - Each power-up can occupy 1-3 slots based on its level
-- Power-ups can be toggled on/off by tapping
+- Power-ups are organized into three types:
+  1. Single-Use (affect next spawned ball)
+  2. Environmental (affect entire play area, duration-based)
+  3. Targeting (affect existing balls)
+- Environmental power-ups have a two-stage activation:
+  1. Prime (50% opacity border)
+  2. Active (100% opacity border)
+- Environmental power-ups have duration timers:
+  - Base duration: 10 seconds
+  - +2 seconds per level
+  - Visual countdown indicator
+  - Auto-deactivation when expired
-- Only one power-up can be active at a time
+- Only one power-up can be active at a time per type
 - Active power-ups are indicated with colored borders:
   - Super Massive Ball: Blue
   - Negative Ball: Red
   - Magnetic Ball: Purple
+  - Low Gravity: Blue
+  - Rubber World: Green
+  - Ice World: Cyan
 - Debug logging tracks activation/deactivation states
 - Power-up states persist across game saves
 - Active power-ups are tracked per-sphere